 What Your Test Results Mean:

-JEB is an inherited condition in which a subunit of laminin-5 is defective.
-Laminin-5 is responsible for holding layers of skin together, and when it is non-functional, very fragile and blister easily.
-Affected individuals have blistering over large areas of their bodies from birth or infancy, including the skin, the mouth, and the digestive tract.
-Individuals with JEB are very susceptible to infections and may have difficulties with eating and digestion.
-There is no cure for JEB, and individuals with both the severe Herlitz JEB and more mild non-Herlitz JEB have shortened lifespans.
+Junctional epidermolysis bullosa, LAMB3-related (JEB) is an inherited condition in which a subunit of laminin-5 is defective.
+Laminin-5 is responsible for holding layers of skin together, and when it is non-functional, the skin is very fragile and blisters easily.
+Affected individuals have blistering over large areas of their bodies including the skin, the mouth, and the digestive tract beginning in birth or infancy.
+Individuals with JEB are very susceptible to infections as blisters scar and bleed profusely.
+They may also have difficulties with eating and digestion.
+Fused fingers and toes and joint deformities that restrict movement may also be present.

 Talk to a Genetic Counselor